 ●The 2016 European Society of Cardiology/European Atherosclerosis Society guidelines for the management of dyslipidemias recommends using the SCORE system to assess the 10-year risk for fatal CVD (there is a conversion factor to obtain the risk of fatal plus nonfatal hard CVD events) .
 For individuals with a <5 percent 10-year risk, lipid lowering therapy is generally not indicated.
 An LDL-C goal of 100 mg/dL (2.6 mmol/L) is suggested.

 SOCIETY GUIDELINE LINKS — Links to society and government-sponsored guidelines from selected countries and regions around the world are provided separately.
-(See "Society guideline links: Lipid disorders in adults".)
+(See "Society guideline links: Lipid disorders in adults" and "Society guideline links: Primary prevention of coronary heart disease".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.